kubernetes/website/content/en/docs/reference/access-authn-authz/extensible-admission-controllers.md

 [CEL expressions](/docs/reference/using-api/cel/).
 All match conditions must evaluate to true for the webhook to be called.

-Here is an example with a few match conditions:
+Here is an example illustrating a few different uses for match conditions:

 {{< codenew file="access/admission-webhook-match-conditions.yaml" >}}